 - Courses which have a code beginning with GEOG-

-Language centre's English courses are not open to exchange students.
+Language centre's English courses are not open to exchange students, with the exception of Academic writing in English for exchange students (if course is offered).

 We are experiencing a high demand for some courses, especially at the Faculty of Educational Sciences and at the Faculty of Social Sciences.
 This means you must be aware that it may be difficult to fit on these courses.